What’s a Plus One you might ask? It’s a good question. We hope you’ve got plenty more where that came from.

 It’s legal, but it’s so much fun it probably shouldn’t be!’

 The last dude who accepted a Plus One gig proved challenged by values such as consent, honesty and integrity, so you’ll need to dust off your moral code and give it a spruce up if it’s lapsed.
-Not that we’re adverse to raw and wild fun times but if you think it’s ok to behave like a dishonest tosser please don’t waste our time.
+Not that I’m adverse to raw and wild fun times but if you think it’s ok to behave like a dishonest tosser please don’t waste mine or your time.
+My bruised heart could do with a break.

 Travel to exotic (or not) locations